Magi-KS/GurimoA/src/contents/records/rails-is-slow.md

   5.034354s  19  31.15%
   5.035819s   9  14.75%
 ```
-Still about 1 second per request but wait, the average response time have gone up to 5 seconds! what happened here?
+Still about 1 request per second but wait, the average response time has gone up to 5 seconds! what happened here?
 The problem here is that the Unicorn application server is only able to handle 1 request at a time, if the request needs to wait for 1 second for the IO to complete then the next request inline will have to wait for the first request to finish and the 3rd request would have o wait for both the first and second request to finish before being processed and so on.

 "This is why Rails can't scale!" you might shout but that is not entirely true.
 If we take "scaling" as being able to handle X amount of request per second then all you need to do is to increase the worker count.

-Starting the Unicorn application server with `1 CPU and 5 worker`:
+Starting the Unicorn application server with `1 CPU and 5 workers`:
 ```bash
 docker run -p 8080:3000 --cpus 1 -e RAILS_ENV=production -e WORKER_COUNT=5 magi-ks-rails-benchmark bundle exec unicorn -c config/unicorn.conf
 ```